Les Stocker

+Biography

 Stocker was born on 31 January 1943 in Battersea to Rose (née Weaving) Stocker, a civil servant, and Rob Stocker, a site manager.
-He attended Emanuel School in Battersea and became an accountant, and also had a spell running a company specializing in electrical engineering.
-He married his wife, the former Sue Gee, in 1964 and moved to Buckinghamshire.
+He attended Emanuel School in Battersea and became an accountant, and also had a spell running a company specialising in electrical engineering.
+He married Sue Gee in 1964 and moved to Buckinghamshire.

-Les Stocker began his work in wildlife rehabilitation by rescuing and treating animals in the shed of his Buckinghamshire home.
+Les Stocker began his work of wildlife rehabilitation by rescuing and treating animals in a garden shed at his home.
 In 1983, he established the Wildlife Hospital Trust, the country's first wildlife hospital.
 A drought in 1984 brought a large number of distressed hedgehogs to the hospital as patients.
 In 1985, in response, Stocker set up a ward solely to treat the numerous hedgehogs.
-He named the ward St Tiggywinkles after the fictional hedgehog character created by Beatrix Potter.
+He named the ward St Tiggywinkles after The Tale of Mrs. Tiggy-Winkle by Beatrix Potter.
 The entire Wildlife Hospital Trust hospital gradually came to be known simply as "Tiggywinkles".
-In 1991, Stocker moved Tiggywinkles to its present location in Haddenham, Buckinghamshire.
+In 1991, Stocker moved Tiggywinkles to its present location in Haddenham.

 Under Stocker, Tiggywinkles pioneered new treatments for wild animals, ranging from birds of prey, like kestrels, to toads and badgers.
-Notably, it is estimated that 30% of the approximately 10,000 animals treated at Tiggywinkles each year are hedgehogs.
-Stocker and his staff developed new medical treatments specifically for hedgehogs, which are now utilized at rehabilitation centers throughout Britain.
-Les Stocker even established a museum devoted to hedgehogs, Hedgehog World, showcasing related artifacts from ancient Egypt to the present day, on the Tiggywinkles grounds.
+About 30% of the approximately 10,000 animals treated at Tiggywinkles each year are hedgehogs, so Stocker and his staff developed new medical treatments specifically for hedgehogs and these are now used by rehabilitation centres throughout Britain.
+He also established a museum at Tiggywinkles, showcasing hedgehog-related artifacts from ancient Egypt to the present day.